thinpo/dolda/README.md

 4. Ensure all tests pass
 5. Submit a pull request

+---

 ## 📄 License

 Licensed under MIT OR Apache-2.0.

+---

 ## 🙏 Acknowledgments

 - Built with Rust's excellent async ecosystem
+- Apache Arrow DataFusion for SQL capabilities
-- Thanks to the Tokio team for the async runtime
+- Tokio for async runtime
-- Thanks to the Rust community for the amazing tools and libraries
+- Thanks to the Rust community
-- Inspired by distributed systems research and production database architectures

 ---

 **DOLDA**: Bringing enterprise-grade distributed database concepts to Rust with memory safety and performance! 🦀⚡